Lakehill offers baseball for children ages 3 to 12 years and softball for girls at the U9 to U23 levels.

 Lakehill offers softball at the B and C levels.
 See information on age divisions and B/C player assessments in the Softball section.

 - On-line registration begins in January of each year.
-In-person registration is normally held the last weekend in January and the first weekend in February.
 See registration page for more information.

-- Lakehill has a new registration system for 2019 using Teamsnap.
+- Lakehill uses Teamsnap for registration.
 Parents will need to set up an account the first time they go into the system.
 Your account will then be set up for future registrations.

-- Team formation will begin in early March, so please register no later than early March.
+- Team formation will begin in early March, so please register before the end of February.
 Teams can fill up sooner, so register early.

 - You can expect to hear from your coach with regard to team formation no later than April 1st.
 If you have questions at any time, you can email the park at firstname.lastname@example.org